Derita (Charlotte neighborhood): History

 The community became established 1860.
 Before that point, Derita was made up of large family farms carved from the forests and fields where the Sugaree Indians had made flint arrowheads and hunted for wild game.
 The first post office was established in 1882 with Amos L. Rumple as postmaster.
 The village was named after Derita Lewis, a friend of Mr. Rumple.

 By the early-1950-60's the farms were giving way to rooftops as Charlotte's residential growth expanded.
 Today there are over 60,000 rooftops in the Derita area.
 Corporations like IBM and the (First Union) Wachovia Center moved into the Derita area.
+From 1914 until the 1930s, Ford Motor Company had a service branch plant and an assembly line in the Derita-Statesville area, at one point producing 300 cars a day.
 CMS launched an education experiment here called Governor's Village by clustering schools from Grades 1 - 12.
 Mecklenburg County purchased huge tracts of woodlands in the Derita area to create 320 acre Nevin Community Park and the 192 acre RibbonWalk Forest nature preserve.
 The headquarters for MEDIC, the Mecklenburg EMS Agency, are also located on Statesville Rd.